dero-hyperbolic/deropy/readme.md

 ## Quick Start

-the following command will create:
+**If the simulator is running** the followin the following command will:
+- Deploy your smart contract to the simulator
-- a new SC.py file in the current directory.
+- Create a new SC.py file in the current directory with the correct SCID.
 - A new tests/test_sc.py file in the current directory.

+**If the simulator is not running** the Smart Contract will not be deployed

 SC.py will contain a class that allow you to call every function implemented in your smart contract test_sc.py will contain a test class that provide you with a basic test skeleton for every function implemented in your smart contract